Louise Henderson: Honours

 In the 1993 Queen's Birthday Honours, Henderson was appointed a Dame Commander of the Order of the British Empire, for services to art.

 Works

-In 1960 Henderson was commissioned to make stained-glass windows and a metal crucifix for the Church of the Holy Cross in Henderson.
+In 1960, Henderson was commissioned to make stained-glass windows and a metal crucifix for the Church of the Holy Cross in Henderson.
 The work stands 3 metres high at the entrance to the church.
 In 1963 she was commissioned to produce a work for the New Zealand Room at the Hilton Hotel in Hong Kong: a mural, executed in wool, in 24 colours and measuring 1.5 x 6 metres.

+In 2020, Luise Fong discovered a missing painting by Henderson, in Mount Albert Grammar School.
+Fong attended a function event, and was given a tour of their G J Moyal Collection.
+Art Galleries throughout Auckland and Christchurch were trying to locate April from The "Twelve Months" series for the exhibition Louise Henderson: From Life.
+Fong recognised the style and suspected it could be the missing painting, which it turned out to be.